surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Each channel has the following controls:

   - **M** – Mute.
-You can of course have multiple channels at the same time, but you can also keep only the channel you mute muted by holding down **Ctrl / Cmd** and clicking on the desired mute switch.
+You can of course have multiple channels muted at the same time, but you can also keep only the channel you mute muted by holding down **Ctrl / Cmd** and clicking on the desired mute switch.

   - **S** – Solo (only play channels that have solo active).
 You can have multiple channels in solo at the same time, or only one at a time by holding down **Ctrl / Cmd** and clicking on the desired solo switch.

-  - **Orange Box** (Filter routing) – Chooses which filter the channel is routed to.
+  - **Triple Orange Box** (Filter routing) – Chooses which filter the channel is routed to.
                 The left position routes the channel output to filter 1, the right position routes it to filter 2, while the middle position, which is selected by default, routes it to both.